 Earshaig Lochans and Lochwood

-There are two attractions in the Lowthers which fall within easy reach of Moffat.
-The first is Earshaig Lochans (grid NT047027) above Beattock, where you’ll find an easy and pleasant walk up in the hills around two lochans known for their wildlife, pond-dipping activities and birdlife.
-You can walk up here from town if you’re fit.
+At Earshaig Lochans (grid NT047027) above Beattock, you’ll find an easy and pleasant walk up in the hills around two lochans known for their wildlife, pond-dipping activities and birdlife.
+You can walk up here from Moffat if you’re fit.
 Alternatively it’s a good spot to bring children to if you’re driving (mind the potholes); take what is known as ‘The Crooked Road’ up to the top of the hill, enter the forest passing the small monument on the right to one Ben Wilson of Holmshaw (a nearby farm) who was killed by lightning here in August 1897, and keep going through the forest for a short distance until you reach a clearly marked parking area on the left where you can leave the car.
 Around the lochans are some larger-than-life chainsaw woodcarvings of a giant-sized dragonfly and a common lizard the size of a crocodile.
 On a summer’s day bring a picnic, too, and make use of the tables at the water’s edge.
 And once you’re done, you have the joy of the return journey back down the hill, with its magnificent views over Moffat to the hills beyond.
 Whatever the season, it’s a vista worth seeing (if, indeed, it can be seen through the mists in the more inclement months).

 Also on this western side of the A74(M) is Lochwood (NT085972), a dendrochronologist’s dream, worth visiting for the veteran sessile oaks in a patch of woods a short distance south of Beattock.
 (Dendrochronology is defined as the study of annual rings to date wooden artefacts and past events, and the Lochwood oaks played an important role in its development in the 1970s.)
-Some of the trees on this Site of Special Scientific Interest are thought to be over 400 years old, so they would have been saplings at the time of James VI and I. The woodland is on land owned by the Earl of Annandale but the trees are included in the Forestry Commission for Scotland’s Heritage Trees of Scotland collection (www.forestry.gov.uk/heritagetreesscotland).
-Public access is restricted, but there are good views of the trees from the minor road that runs between the A701 and B7020.
+Some of the trees on this Site of Special Scientific Interest are thought to be over 400 years old, so they would have been saplings at the time of James VI and I. The woodland is on land owned by the Earl of Annandale so public access is restricted, but there are good views of the trees from the minor road that runs between the A701 and B7020.
 The bluebells in springtime are resplendent and fill the air with scent, while purple hairstreak butterflies flit about the canopy during warm august days.

 Chariots of Fire – Boreland Style

 A tour of the stables is a treat, even for those who are nervous around horses (notably one of this particular writing team, whose resistance was broken down and who by the end was cuddling up to them with the rest of us).
 All of the horses are fully broken in and good natured, and there’s a real mix, from darling Dartmoor ponies to mighty black Arabo Friesians and irresistible donkeys.
-‘You don’t count your friends’, says Amanda, when asked ‘How many horses do you have?’, and the affection in which she and her team hold Deanie, Snuffbox, Mad Mac, Isla, Jilly Haggis and all the others is plain to see.
-And that’s not to mention the cows and the Dutch Zwartbles sheep This and That, and Will and Won’t, all of which are, believe it or not, used for carriage driving too.
+And that’s not to mention the cows and the Dutch Zwartbles sheep, all of which are, believe it or not, used for carriage driving too.

-Riding for the disabled features significantly in Amanda’s work and she provides what is one of the only facilities in the area for people with impaired mobility.
+Riding for the disabled features significantly and this is one of the only facilities in the area for people with impaired mobility.
 During our visit we watched a young lad of 10 take the reins of a pair of horses in a specially adapted carriage that could accommodate his wheelchair.
-With John, Amanda’s husband, at his side, and a huge grin plastered across his face, he guided the horses around the arena.
-People of all ages and all degrees of ability come here for this and the crew is justifiably proud to have received the Charity of the Year award in 2012 from local magazine Dumfries and Galloway Life.
-Amanda also offers three-star B&B on site in Nether Boreland Coach House.
+With one of the staff,at his side, and a huge grin plastered across his face, he guided the horses around the arena.
+People of all ages and all degrees of ability come here for this and the crew is justifiably proud to have won several awards for their work.

 Incidentally, the name Boreland has its roots in the 9th–11th centuries, when Vikings ruled the region.
 Once a year the governor would tour the land to assess the amount payable by tenants to the Norse overlord.
 En route, certain farms were expected to provide free board and lodging and these became known as ‘Bordlands’, which over the years has become Boreland.
 In return for their troubles, the farms were exempt from paying tax.